Hannah-bannanah/user_ws_challenge/README.md

 2. Open the project in the folder challenge_jmp
 3. Execute the application in the project
 4. The web server will be listening on port 8085

+## Operation
-5. The file technest-swagger.yaml provides the API documentation
+* The file technest-swagger.yaml provides the API documentation

-## Additional notes
-This application does not require authentication, since I understand it falls out of the scope of the challenge.
-Should authentication be required, please let me know which roles should be implemented.
-I will update the project and return it to you within 2 business days.
+* The basic authentication credentials are:
+    - username: "admin"
+    - password: "admin123"